EbbaGronvall/ebbas-hair/README.md

 ![Aboutpage small screen](documentation/aboutpage-small.gif)

 ### Register
+``USERSTORY: As a user I can create an account so that I can access the booking-page``

 The register page is a allauth django model, form and template.
 The user is asked to fill in their email address, the username they want and a password that fullfills the criteria stated.
 The user is then asked to repeat the password to confirm it before they will click on the submit button bellow to register as a user.